 The low income, uninsured, and those with no other options can contact Essential Health Care Clinic in Hillsboro Oregon for free or low cost medical care.
 Call (503) 846-4919

 Find more free community clinics and health centers in Washington County Oregon.
 Clients may get basic dental services or cleanings.
 Or learn about insurance such as Medicaid.
 Read more free community clinics in Washington County OR.

 Beaverton Seventh Day Adventist - This is a religious organization gives emergency food box and has a clothing closet on site as well.
 The location is 3565 SW Walker Rd, Beaverton, OR 97005.
 Call (503) 591-9025

 Sonrise Church's of Hillsboro (dial (503) 640-2449) offers a Food Pantry & Clothing Closet programs.
 The programs distribute food and clothing to needy people once a month in the community.

-Several other food distribution centers and pantries provide assistance to anyone who needs help.
+Several other food distribution centers, hot meal soup kitchens and pantries provide assistance to anyone who needs help.
 Groceries, personal items, holiday meals and even government aid is offered from the USDA.
 Click here to find a listing of more Washington County Oregon food banks.